-A welcome note from our interim director: Mrs. Sonia Semana
+A welcome note from our director: Mrs. Sonia Semana

 “Nothing without Joy”

-I feel like I live by these words every day.
-I began my journey as an educator at a state funded preschool program 11 years ago.
-The school was very traditional and seemed to lack a connection with families.
-I wanted more for the children in this program.
-I wanted learning to be purposeful and exciting for each child.
+I live by these words every day.
+I began my journey as an educator at a state funded preschool program 14 years ago.
 One year after I began my teaching career, I attended a lecture series by Richard Louv, author of Last Child in the Woods.
 At this particular lecture, I bumped into a professor that was just as excited about exploring the connection between children, learning, and nature, Professor Patricia Green Pappas.
 I took a class with her at Fullerton College and I never looked back.
 My journey as an early childhood educator and advocate for the rights of the child has taken me to a variety of schools around the United States.
-I have connected the theory learned in the classroom and experienced it in practice at Boulder Journey School in Colorado, Roseville Community Preschool in California, Hilltop Children Center in Seattle, Mid-Pacific Institute in Hawaii, and Evergreen Community School in California.
+I have connected the theory learned in the classroom and experienced it in practice at Boulder Journey School in Colorado, Roseville Community Preschool in California, Hilltop Children Center in Seattle, Mid-Pacific Institute in Hawaii, University of Michigan, and Evergreen Community School in California.
 After completing my Master’s Degree at Pacific Oaks College, I had no idea that my journey would bring me back to Fullerton College; the college that has inspired my work with young children and families for so many years.
 The values and mission of Fullerton College and the Child Development and Educational Studies Department are the building blocks of what makes the CDES Laboratory School such an amazing learning facility.

-I believe we should not compartmentalize learning, but help real learning come alive for young children.
-Children enjoy developing new ideas, new theories, thinking critically and developing problem-solving skills.
-Children make new connections with the world around them every day.
-Thinking and studying about what impacts young children and how they make connections with the world; is what makes working with college students, teachers, families, and children so amazing.
-Being part of a CDES Laboratory School allows our community to build an educational forum.
-A forum where a wealth of ideas, inspired by the schools in Reggio Emilia, Peace Education, and Constructivist work, can be shared.
+Children enjoy developing new ideas, thinking critically, and developing problem-solving skills.
+Children make new connections with the world around them everyday.
+I believe we should not compartmentalize learning, but help learning come alive.
+Thinking and studying about what impacts young children and how they make connections with the world is what makes working with college students, teachers, families, and children so amazing.
+CDES Laboratory School enables our community to build an educational forum.
+A forum where a wealth of ideas (inspired by the schools in Reggio Emilia, Peace Education, and Constructivist work) can be shared.